Sunday, February 16, 2025

 - who are the project stakeholders

-- what problems does a Promenade solve
+- what problems or issues does a Promenade solve

 - who benefits, who looses